Quality Assurance Tester Resume Example

 Show off transferable skills like attention to detail, problem-solving, or teamwork.
 These skills matter in QA roles, even if you picked them up somewhere completely different.

-Include relevant coursework, certifications, or academic projects.
+Include relevant coursework, certifications, or academic projects, and consider referencing a cover letter for additional ideas.
 If you’ve completed any software testing courses or worked on group assignments, mention them and be specific about tools or methods you used.

 Wrap up with a short, focused objective statement.
 Tell employers what drives you and what unique value you can offer, even if you’re just starting out.